 The journey will have its ups and downs.
 There are always ebbs and flows in life itself.
-The obstacles that we overcome give us a glimpse of victory and breakthrough along the way, and if we endure the trials with a joyful heart, when we get to the top, it’s even more rewarding because we know that we deserve it and that we earned it.
+The obstacles that we overcome give us a glimpse of victory and breakthrough along the way, and if we endure the trials with a joyful heart, when we get to the top, it’s even more rewarding because we know that we earned it.
 We know the process has changed us.

-If you don’t enjoy the journey, you’re going to miss out on all the spectacular views.
+If you don’t enjoy the journey, you are going to miss out on all of the spectacular views.

 While sitting near Lake Tahoe on a rock in the water, I realized I wasn’t anywhere near the summit.
 If all I did was focus on the top but not enjoy the view along the way, I would have been missing out on breathtaking, mind-boggling, no-words-can-express views.

 Once we hit the summit (our goal) we will find out that the amount of time we spend there is so much more minimal than the time it takes to get there.
 If we only enjoy the view at the top, we totally miss out on the scenery along the way.